mikesense1/SmartFlo/PRODUCTION_SETUP.md

 - Communication plan for system outages
 - Disaster recovery procedures for data loss

-This production setup ensures PayFlow is secure, scalable, and ready for real-world freelance payment processing with both traditional and blockchain payment methods.
+This production setup ensures SmartFlo is secure, scalable, and ready for real-world freelance payment processing with both traditional and blockchain payment methods.